nwoltman/pro-array/README.md

 <a name="Array#equals"></a>
 ### array.equals(array) ⇒ <code>boolean</code>
-Determines if the arrays are equal by doing a shallow comparison of their elements using strict equality.__Note:__ The order of elements in the arrays DOES matter.
+Determines if the arrays are equal by doing a shallow comparison of their elements using strict equality.__Note:__ The order of elements in the arrays __does__ matter.
 The elements must be found in the same orderfor the arrays to be considered equal.

 | Param | Type | Description |